Origin8-Docs/origin8-docs/dreampipe/yadto/YADTO.md

 It's a map where:
 - The keys are `strings`
-- The values are objects, each containing the following string fields:
+- The values are objects, each containing the following fields:
     - `value`
     - `values`
     - `embeddedEntity`
     - `propertyType`

 For simple properties, you only need to specify the `value` and `propertyType`.

-If you are working with complex properties like embedded objects or lists, additional configuration may be required.
+For nested objects, you can set it on the `embeddedEntity` field.
+This field has a structure of `Map<String, EntityPropertyValue>`.
+It has a recursive object definition so you may embed objects several levels deep.
+DreamPipe supports only 64 levels deep due to a limitation in BigQuery.

+For list values, you can use the `values` field which has a structure of `List<EntityPropertyValue>`.

 >>>>>>> suggestion:YADTO.md

 Here are the [currently available propertyTypes](../src/main/java/com/origin8/eventreceiver/adapters/dto/PropertyType.java).